YairZeruya/FollowYourShifts/README.md

 ### Easy Access to Workplace and Shift Management:
 The "View Options" button, conveniently located at the bottom left of the screen, grants you effortless access to workplace and shift management features.
 With just a tap, you can easily add, remove, and update workplace and shift details within the app.
 Stay in control of your work schedule and effortlessly manage your shifts.

 In addition, the "View Options" button also provides access to the view income board, allowing you to track your earnings across multiple workplaces.
-Stay informed about your income trends and make data-driven financial decisions.
+Stay informed about your income trends.

 <img src="https://github.com/YairZeruya/FollowYourShifts/assets/108290381/1cc3be2c-6f62-401b-8bf8-6f06aed0c1ae" width="250" height="500">
 <img src="https://github.com/YairZeruya/FollowYourShifts/assets/108290381/754039ce-323c-4371-9c8c-b9e9bb9d824a" width="250" height="500">